veeqtoh/veeqtoh/README.md

 ### Thanks for stopping by!👍
-Lately, my interests keeps growing towards open source development and community contributions.
-You just may find an interesting repo here.
-Feel free to contribute, appreciate and hit me up 😉.
+Lately, I've been getting more and more interested in open source development and helping out in communities.
+You might find a cool project on my GitHub page.
+Feel free to follow, contribute, and let's chat about it 😉.

 <br/>